-ABA involves a structured environment, predictable routines, individualized treatment, transition and aftercare planning, and significant family involvement.
-ABA attempts to increase skills related to behavioral deficits and reduce behavioral excesses including eliminating barriers to learning.
-Behavioral deficits may occur in the areas of communication, social and adaptive skills, but are possible in other areas as well.
-Examples of deficits may include: a lack of expressive language, inability to request items or actions, limited eye contact with others, and inability to engage in age-appropriate self-help skills such as tooth brushing or dressing.
-Examples of behavioral excesses may include, but are not limited to: physical aggression, property destruction, elopement, self-stimulatory behavior, self-injurious behavior, and vocal stereotypy.
+Applied Behavior Analysis is the treatment approach most commonly used with children with ASD.
+ABA involves a structured environment, predictable routines, individualized treatment, transition and aftercare planning and significant family involvement.
+ABA attempts to increase skills related to functional deficits and reduce inappropriate excesses including eliminating barriers to learning.
+Neurologic dysfunction may produce core deficits in the areas of communication, social and adaptive skills, but are possible in other areas as well.
+Examples of deficits may include: a lack of expressive language, inability to request items or actions, limited eye contact with others and inability to engage in age-appropriate self-help skills such as tooth brushing or dressing.
+Examples of inappropriate excesses may include but are not limited to physical aggression, property destruction, elopement, self-stimulatory behavior, self-injurious behavior and vocal repetition.

 At an initial assessment, target symptoms are identified.
-A treatment plan is developed that identifies the core deficits and aberrant behaviors, and includes designated interventions intended to address these deficits and behaviors and achieve individualized goals.
-Treatment plans are usually reviewed for medical necessity (defined below) twice annually (frequency dependent upon the controlling state mandate) to allow re-assessment and to document treatment progress
+A treatment plan is developed that identifies the core deficits and if aberrant activities are present, would include designated interventions intended to address these deficits and behaviors and achieve individualized goals.
+Prior approval is required for ABA and related services according to the benefit provisions listed in the Service Benefit Plan brochure.
+Treatment plans and relevant medical records, including assessments and evaluations are reviewed for medical necessity (defined below) at least twice annually to allow re-assessment and to document treatment progress.

 A Functional Behavioral Assessment (FBA) may also be a part of any assessment.
-A FBA consists of
+An FBA consists of:

 - a.
-Description of the problematic behavior (topography, onset/offset, cycle, intensity, severity) - b.
-History of the problematic behavior (long-term and recent) - c.
+Description of the problem (topography, onset/offset, cycle, intensity, severity) - b.
+History of the problem (long-term and recent) - c.
 Antecedent analysis (setting, people, time of day, events) - d.
 Consequence analysis - e.
-Impression and analysis of the function of the problematic behavior
+Impression and analysis of the function of the problem

-MEDICAL NECESSITY:
+MEDICAL NECESSITY